-If you’re ready to learn more about sports betting to prepare yourself for Massachusetts online sports betting, this guide is for you.
+If you’re ready to learn more about online sports betting in Massachusetts, this guide is for you.
 This page explains the three most popular bet types for any sporting event:

 - Point spreads